 There were Barbies dressed in costumes from around the world, as movies characters, as famous people and there were Barbies wearing famous fashion designers creations.

 One of our favourite fast food joints, Five Guys, was just down the street so we made sure to make a pitstop there before heading back to home.

-Montreal sparkled with Christmas lights and flakes of snow fell as we made our way into the city again for a visit to the amazing Notre-Dame Basilica.
+Montreal sparkled with Christmas lights and flakes of snow fell as we made our way to the amazing Notre-Dame Basilica.

 The interior of the church is just stunning with it’s ornate decoration and beautiful lighting.